No Current Referrals.

 Decision Date: 27 Jan 2010

-of the complainant; Dr. Karkanis admitted that during the doctor-patient
+the part of the complainant; Dr. Karkanis admitted that during the doctor-patient relationship

-personal sexual relationship in circumstances where he ought to have waited the
+Karkanis initiated a personal sexual relationship in circumstances where he ought to have waited

 On April 29, 2010, the Discipline Committee ordered that: